 10. Due to my financial situation, I stop sponsoring your project.
 What can I do to help you?

 If you cannot continue supporting our project financially, you can support it by being a volunteer on the project.
 That means, you will continue to receive the sponsorship newsletter (in PDF version) and you can share your experience of the project with your friends and network, country or region.

 Click here to find out more about volunteering in your country http://seac.aide-et-action.org/volunteers/

 11. I am a sponsor of a project in Cambodia for example.
 Can I visit other projects in Southeast Asia that I don’t sponsor?

 Yes, you can visit other projects of AEAI in Southeast Asia.
-It will be a highly “educational trip” for you enabling you to discover the implementation of the projects, the active involvement of the local participants, and the approaches that we adopt with different partners.
+It will be a highly “educational trip” for you to discover the implementation of the projects, the active involvement of the local participants, and the approaches that we adopt with different partners.
 All visitors will be accompanied by at least one member of AeA staff and visitors must not visit project sites, particularly schools, unaccompanied.